lino-framework/book/docs/dev/install/index.rst

 .. _pycrypto: https://pypi.python.org/pypi/pycrypto
 .. _Debian: http://www.debian.org/

 This document describes how to install a Lino :term:`developer environment` on your computer.
+This is the easiest way to get started.
+You might later evolve into a *contributing* developer as described in :doc:`/team/install/index`.
 For installing Lino on a :term:`production server` you should read :doc:`/admin/install`.

 This document is written for Debian_ and derived distributions.
 Other Linuxes should be pretty similar.
 On proprietary operating systems you might encounter